satori-ai-tech/clide-installer/README.md

-# Clide Code Installer
+# Clyde Code Agent Installer

-Public installer for [Clide Code](https://github.com/satori-ai-tech/clide-code) - Digital Labor for software development.
+Public installer for [Clyde Code Agent](https://github.com/satori-ai-tech/clyde-code) - Digital Labor for software development.

-## What is Clide Code?
+## What is Clyde Code Agent?

-Clide Code is **Digital Labor** - an AI developer that:
+Clyde Code Agent is **Digital Labor** - an AI developer that:
 - **Remembers everything** across all sessions
 - **Learns from mistakes** and never repeats them
 - **Works from GitHub Issues** like a real developer